Heart Care

 Treats the Most Heart Patients in Cedar Rapids*

-St. Luke's: Treats 2 out of 3 patients seeking heart care in Cedar Rapids
+St. Luke's: Treats 60% of patients seeking heart care in Cedar Rapids

 *Source: Iowa Hospital Association